 Home > E-Filing > E-Filing FAQs

 - I hit the link on the E-Filing application but it did not send.

 Answer: You can save the E-Filing application to your computer and email the application to our help desk EFILE_SUPPORT@CUYAHOGACOUNTY.US.
-If you still have trouble submitting, you may fax it to the Clerk of Courts at (216) 443-7546.

 - Can I have more than one email address on my E-Filing account?

 Answer: No. There will be one primary email address that will receive any e-notices and e-service.
 However, if you are a member of a firm, you can add a firm email address in addition to your primary email address.
 If you also want a support staffer to receive e-notices and e-service on your behalf, you will have to create a “forward” on your email account.